 One of the key features that sets SpineNevada apart from other clinics that treat back and neck pain is its spine-specialized therapy department.
-Patients will be connected with a spine therapist who has advanced training in techniques for spine.
-Thais Mollet, PT, DPT, Torrey C. Schweickert, PT, MSPT, Autumn Schweickert, PT, DPT and Megan Worthen, PT, DPT of SpineNevada have skills and techniques that are specifically oriented at relieving back and neck pain.
+Patients will be connected with a physical therapist who has advanced training in techniques for spine.
+Thais Mollet, PT, DPT, Torrey C. Schweickert, PT, MSPT, Megan Worthen, PT, DPT, Matt Kimber, PT, DPT and Lauren Oxford, PT, DPT of SpineNevada have skills and techniques that are specifically oriented at relieving back and neck pain.

 The only way to permanently relieve pain involves changing the physiology of the back by using exercise to make it stronger, more flexible and resistant to injury.
 While a general physical therapist may spend weeks attempting to mask pain using heat, ice or ultrasound, research has shown that using these passive treatments is not the best way to return someone to activity efficiently.
 This general physical therapist often sees a wide variety of patients each day who suffer problems related to sore elbows, knees or shoulders.
 General physical therapists typically have a very limited understanding of the best ways to treat specific types of back problems.
 At best, they may have taken a couple courses on therapy for a back or neck injury.

 On the other hand, a spine-specialized therapist’s primary goal is to enable the patient to perform a customized home exercise program as early as their first visit.
 The therapist’s second goal is to make the patient independent of therapy within a short period of time.

 Instead of receiving a general treatment approach, at SpineNevada, your therapist specializes in treating back and neck pain.
 These therapists have advanced, hands-on skills that can help relieve your pain and get your injured muscles, tissues and spinal structures moving again.
 Instead of a single school of thought, patients can access specialists with a variety of skills who can match the best treatments to your particular problem.